Programs

 A

-Ashley, SRNA
+Ashley, CRNA

-· Updated · 3 min read
+· Updated · 4 min read

 What’s in My Clinical Bag

 So, you’ve officially entered the magical (and slightly terrifying) world of clinicals, welcome!!
 While I wish I could package up coffee and willpower and keep them both on me at all times, here are the more practical items I actually carry in my clinical bag.
-Side note: I *am* that girl that wears a fanny pack to clinical… all of these items could easily fit on your person in your pockets if you aren’t the bag type!
+Quick Answer: In your clinical bag, include essentials like a stethoscope, pens, and snacks.

-Let’s start with the classic, tried and true stethoscope.
+1. Stethoscope Let’s start with the classic, tried and true stethoscope.
 My advice?
 Don’t bring your $300 Littman cardiology edition unless you want to feel your soul leave your body the moment you realize it’s gone.
 Been there, mourned that.
 Grab a solid, inexpensive one that won’t make you spiral into an existential crisis if it goes MIA on day 3.
 (True story)

-These are sacred.
+2. GOOD Pens & Sharpies These are sacred.
 Sharpie S-GEL, TUL, and thin-tipped Sharpies are my jam.
 If you’re paper charting, nothing is worse than a pen that skips or smudges.
 And Sharpies?
 Absolute must for labeling meds.
 (And keep multiple, because you will inevitably lose one).

-You’re going to want to write down everything.
+3. Mini notebooks You’re going to want to write down everything.
 Trust me.
 From case log information to random clinical pearls, you’re going to want an easy place to reference it all (and so you’re not always looking at your phone).
 I stock up at Dollar Tree, Daiso, or Target before the start of each clinical rotation (I usually fill up at least 1 per site, which for me is every 3 months!)

-Duh!
+4. Badge Duh!
 Don’t forget to grab a badge buddy from Atomic Anesthesia for quick drug references.
 (Again, lifesaver so you’re not always looking at your phone!)

-Here is where the fun starts.
+5. Scrub Cap Here is where the fun starts.
 Whether you're going for skulls, florals, or cats in space, let your personality show.

-Okay okay so you’ll use your phone a decent amount (despite clinical training always saying we should never be on our phones).
+6. Phone Charger Okay okay so you’ll use your phone a decent amount (despite clinical training always saying we should never be on our phones).
 Your phone = access to anesthesia apps, drug references, and texts from your preceptor.
 Keep it charged.
 Keep it close.
 Bonus points if you have a smartwatch that you can easily check.

-Protein bars.
+7. Pocket Snacks Protein bars.
 Almonds.
 Energy packets.
 Whatever keeps you from becoming a hangry hazard in the OR.
 You won’t always have time for a full lunch, but you will have 30 seconds in PACU to inhale something vaguely nutritious.

 What Apps Are Essential for Clinicals?

-For more information on CRNA programs, visit our CRNA programs page or check out the best CRNA schools to find the right fit for you.
+For more information on CRNA programs, visit our CRNA School Requirements page or check out the best CRNA schools to find the right fit for you.
 If you're deciding between a DNP and DNAP, our DNP vs. DNAP guide can help.
+For certification planning, use our certification planner to stay on track.

 Keep Reading